-- If, while waiting for an elevator, you find yourself alone with a stranger, let the stranger take the elevator and wait for the elevator return. - If you are on an elevator with someone who makes you feel uneasy, get off at the next floor. - Stand near the control panel, where you have access to the alarm and floor buttons. - Emergency phones are installed in all passenger elevators.
-When you push the button, the phone will automatically dial the Campus Safety Dispatch.
+- If, while waiting for an elevator, you find yourself alone with a stranger, let him take the elevator and wait for its return. - If you are on an elevator with someone who makes you feel uneasy, get off at the next floor. - Always stand near the control panel, where you have access to the alarm and floor buttons. - Emergency phones are installed in all passenger elevators.